-The Designated Safeguarding Lead at Moonreach is Fern Cowie (Responsible Individual); in her absence, Gill Hilton-Amzaleg becomes the Designated Safeguarding Lead
+The Designated Safeguarding Lead at Moonreach is Fern Cowie (Responsible Individual); in her absence, Gill Hilton-Amzaleg becomes the Designated Safeguarding Lead.
+All Managers are DSL trained, and all homes work effectively and understand the importance of working with multi-agencies.

-At the centre of safeguarding within the home is the idea that if children feel comfortable around the home and have a good relationship with staff, they are more likely to listen to staff members when they are trying to encourage them to stay safe.
+At the center of safeguarding within the home is the idea that if children feel comfortable around the home and have a good relationship with staff, they are more likely to listen to staff members when they are trying to encourage them to stay safe.
 In addition to this, good relationships mean a child is more likely to be open with the staff member about any situations that worry, upset, or scare them.
-The Home promotes a transparent culture and encourages healthy appropriate relationships by empowering the young people to make informed choices through daily support and open lines of communication.
+The Home promotes a transparent culture and encourages healthy, appropriate relationships by empowering the young people to make informed choices through daily support and open lines of communication.